anitha0203/AI-ML/README.md

 ##  Artificial Intelligence & Machine Learning (AI/ML)

+> "_AI won't replace you, but it will empower those who embrace it._"

 ### Artificial Intelligence
 <!-- -   A field of study that uses computers to do processes that mimic human behavior -->